deatos/HyperVectorDB/README.md

 # HyperVectorDB

 HyperVectorDB is a local vector database built in C# that supports various distance/similarity measures.
 It is designed to store vectors and associated documents and perform high-performance vector queries.
 This project supports Cosine Similarity, Jaccard Dissimilarity, as well as Euclidean, Manhattan, Chebyshev, and Canberra distances.
+If you are looking for a python library to do the same thing check out John Dagdelen https://github.com/jdagdelen/hyperDB

 ## Features(To be updated)